Original Posting At http://rebekahsimonpeter.blogspot.com/2012/11/on-eighth-day-of-christmas.html

 And then as now, circumcision is the first and most basic mitzvah (commandment or law) to be fulfilled for a Jewish baby boy.

-About a month after Jesus' circumcision, Joseph and Mary come to Jerusalem.
+Joseph and Mary come to Jerusalem.
 There they present Jesus to the LORD in the ancient practice of redemption of the firstborn son (pidyon ha ben).
 Since Jesus is Mary’s firstborn, and as the author of Colossians later asserts, “the firstborn of all creation” (1:15), he is presented then bought back or redeemed after he reaches 31 days old.

 Joseph and Mary would have paid a small sum (five silver shekels in biblical times; today, usually five silver dollars) and performed a brief ritual in the Temple to fulfill the mitzvah.
 (Numbers 18:15-16)